-During the year, the Corporation carried out a review of the recoverable amount of assets and there was an impairment of \$182 identified [2018 - nil].
+During the year, the Corporation carried out a review of the recoverable amount of assets and there were no impairments identified [2019 - \$182].

 The Corporation capitalizes internal salary and travel expenditures related to implementation and testing of new gaming software solutions and internet websites for the sale of new customer products.